dinhquochan/better-phpunit/readme.md

 ```

-## Using iTerm2 instead of Terminal.app
+## Using others instead of Terminal.app

-By default, this package uses macOS's built-in Terminal.app.
-If you want to use iTerm2, you can do so changing the terminal in your settings:
+By default, this package uses macOS's built-in **Terminal.app**.
+If you want to use another terminal, you should give **Sublime Text** Accessibility permissions.
+To enable this, go to `System Preferences > Security & Privacy > Privacy > Accessibility` and grant permission for Sublime Text.
+You can do so changing the terminal in your settings `Sublime Text > Preferences > Packages Settings > Better PHPUnit > Settings - User`.
+Terminals supported: `iTerm`, `Alacritty`, `Hyper`.

 ```
 {
-    "phpunit-sublime-terminal": "iTerm",
+    "termial": "{termial}",
 }
 ```